kengz/dokker/README.md

 ## Installation

 Dokker is available as npm package.
-So the easiest way is to install dokker as local module into your project:
+So the easiest way is to install dokker as global module into your project:

 ```
-npm install dokker
+npm install -g dokker
 ```

 ## Usage